waldronlab/openreviewr/README.md

 You can also use the `--print` flag to check the contents of the configuration that will be submitted to OpenReview.

-### Create the additional submission options JSON file
+### Create the Additional Submission Options JSON File

 Using `inst/scripts/pacific_first_additional_submission_options.json` or the `atlantic_first_additional_submission_options.json` file, create your additional